AnnexMedAnnexMedAnnexMed

 Documentation-to-Billing Alignment

 Every therapy claim we submit reflects what is documented in the clinical record.
-We review treatment logs, SOAP notes, and therapy time records against billed units before submission, catching documentation gaps and coding mismatches that trigger denials and post-payment audits before claims become issues.
+We review treatment logs, SOAP notes, and therapy time records against billed units before submission, catching documentation gaps and coding mismatches that trigger denials and audits before claims issues.

 Getting started